RWS/studio-api-docs/apiconcepts/translationmemory/working_with_field_definitions.md

 Working with Field Definitions
 =====
-This section describes how to work with field definitions within translation memories and fields templates.
+This section describes how to work with field definitions within translation memories and field templates.

 Field Definitions
 -----
-A translation memory provides the capability to define custom translation units fields, which can be used to associate additional information with translation units.
+A translation memory provides the possibility to define custom translation unit fields, which can be used to associate additional information with translation units.
 Translation units can be filtered based expressions defined in terms of fields when performing various operations.

 Every translation memory can have a collection of field definitions, represented by the [FieldDefinitionCollection](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.FieldDefinitionCollection.yml) class, which is a collection of [FieldDefinition](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.FieldDefinition.yml) objects.